shubhamkr95/NFT-DAO/README.md

     - You'll know you've installed nodejs right if you can run: node --version and get an output like: vx.x.x

-## Contracts:
+## Contracts

 1. ### GovernToken

 - Token type: ERC-721
 - Token name: GovernToken
 - Token symbol: GTK
 - Users can delegate their voting power to themselves or others in order to create a snapshot of their voting power
 - Each token gives 1 voting power
 - Only owner can mint token to the required address

 2. ### TimeLock